IIIF/api/source/api/presentation/2.1/index.md

 The following are __not__ within scope:

   * The discovery or selection of interesting digitized objects is not directly supported; however hooks to reference further resources are available.
-  * Search within the object is not supported by the Presentation API; however this will be covered by a future IIIF specification.
+  * Search within the object is described by the [IIIF Content Search API][search-api].

 Note that in the following descriptions, "object" (or "physical object") is used to refer to a physical object that has been digitized or a born-digital compound object, and "resources" refer to the digital resources that are the result of that digitization or digital creation process.